lawmurray/LibBi/INSTALL_MAC.md

 ## Step 3: Install Thrust

 If CUDA *is not* installed, it is necessary to install Thrust.
-If CUDA *is* installed, Thrust is included with it, and need not be installed separately.
+If CUDA *is* installed, Thrust is already included with it, and need not be installed separately.

 To install Thrust: